Mérida, Spain

 Mérida (/es/) is a city and municipality of Spain, part of the Province of Badajoz, and capital of the autonomous community of Extremadura.
 Located in the western-central part of the Iberian Peninsula at 217 metres above sea level, the city is crossed by the Guadiana and Albarregas rivers.
 The population was 60,119 in 2017.

 The primitive settlement was founded by the Roman Empire as Augusta Emerita in the 1st century BCE to allocate discharged soldiers, eventually prospering as one of the largest cities of Hispania and the capital of the province of Lusitania.
 Its ecclesiastical metropolitan seat was taken away by the Archdiocese of Santiago de Compostela in 1119.
 Conquered by the Kingdom of León in 1230, shortly before the latter's final integration into the Crown of Castile, it was handed over to the Order of Santiago.
 On numerous occasions over the course of the middle ages and the Modern Period, it suffered from the effects of warfare due to its location close to the border with Portugal.

 Etymology

 The place name of Mérida derives from the Latin Emerita, with a meaning of retired or veteran.
 It is part of the name that the city received after its foundation by the emperor Augustus in 25 BC, Augusta Emerita, colony in which veteran soldiers or emeritus settled.

 History

 Prehistory

 Mérida has been populated since prehistoric times, as demonstrated by a prestigious hoard of gold jewellery excavated from a girl's grave in 1870.
-Consisting of two penannular bracelets, an armlet, and a chain of six spiral wire rings, the hoard is now preserved at the British Museum.
+Consisting of two penannular bracelets, an armlet, and a chain of six spiral wire rings, the hoard was acquired by the British Museum.